esl/jekyll-codesync-global/_posts/blog-posts/2018-04-24-releases-and-elixir-envisioning-a-more-perfect-union-slides-code-beam-sf-2018.md

 ---
 title: " Releases and Elixir: Envisioning a more perfect union - SLIDES - Code BEAM SF 2018 "
-abstract: "Slides from Paul Schoenfelder's talk "Releases and Elixir: Envisioning a more perfect union" - Code BEAM SF 2018 "
+abstract: "Slides from Paul Schoenfelder's talk Releases and Elixir: Envisioning a more perfect union - Code BEAM SF 2018 "
 image: releases-and-elixir
 speaker_id: paul-schoenfelder